 Here is a picture of the set up before students work on it.
 Each group (there are enough cards for 4 or 5 groups to all have different cards if you want them to) progresses through the 5 task cards on chart paper.
 You could have them walk around and read each other's when they are done, too.

 Of course this is just the tip of the ice berg of teaching this skill.
-Your next step is comparing and contrasting two books, including the settings, characters, ideas, changes, etc. These activities will get you will on your way to that!
+Your next step is comparing and contrasting two books, including the settings, characters, ideas, changes, etc. This post can help.

 What ideas do you have for teaching students to compare and contrast?
 Any favorite books?
-Please share them in the comments!
+Please share them with us in our FREE Inspired in Upper Elementary Facebook group.